 Radiofrequency Ablation (RFA) / Microwave Ablation (MWA) of Lung Tumors

 Radiofrequency ablation (RFA) and microwave ablation (MWA) are treatments that use image guidance to place a needle through the skin into a tumor within the chest.
-In RFA, high-frequency electrical currents are passed through an electrode, creating a small region of heat.
-In MWA, microwaves are created from the needle to create a small region of heat.
+RFA passes electrical currents through a needle to create a small region of heat.
+MWA uses a needle to produce a small region of heat.
 The heat destroys the lung cancer cells.
-RFA and MWA may be used to treat lung tumors or provide palliative care.
-They are effective treatment options for patients who might have difficulty with surgery and for those for whom surgery is not an option due to the spread of a tumor to the lungs from the primary tumor or cancers outside the chest.
+Your doctor may use RFA or MWA to treat lung tumors or provide pain relief.
+They are effective options for patients who might have difficulty with surgery and for those for whom surgery is not an option.
+RFA or MWA may be used to treat lung cancer or tumors that have spread to the lungs from a cancer outside of the chest.

-Your doctor will instruct you on how to prepare.
-Inform your doctor if there's a possibility you are pregnant and discuss any recent illnesses, medical conditions, allergies and medications you're taking.
-Your doctor may advise you to stop taking aspirin, nonsteroidal anti-inflammatory drugs (NSAIDs) or blood thinners several days prior to your procedure and instruct you not to eat or drink anything for several hours beforehand.
+Your doctor will tell you how to prepare.
+Tell your doctor if there's a possibility you are pregnant and discuss any recent illnesses, medical conditions, allergies, and medications you are taking.
+Your doctor may advise you to stop taking aspirin, nonsteroidal anti-inflammatory drugs (NSAIDs), or blood thinners several days prior to your procedure.
+They may also instruct you not to eat or drink anything for several hours before the procedure.
 Leave jewelry at home and wear loose, comfortable clothing.
-You may be asked to wear a gown, and you may need to be admitted overnight for observation.
+You may need to wear a gown and to stay overnight in the hospital while you recover.

 - What are Radiofrequency and Microwave Ablation of Lung Tumors?